if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

+Applies a rotational force to the grabbed Interactable Object.

-The Rotator Track Grab Attach script is used to track the object but instead of the object tracking the direction of the controller, a force is applied to the object to cause it to rotate.
+  > The Interactable Object is not attached to the grabbing object but rather has a rotational force applied based on the rotation of the grabbing object.

-This is ideal for hinged joints on items such as wheels or doors.
+**Script Usage:**
+ * Place the `VRTK_RotatorTrackGrabAttach` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Grab Attach Mechanic Script` parameter to denote use of the grab mechanic.

 ### Class Methods